Downtown Vancouver in Spring: Facts, Sightseeing, and Photos

 The Sheraton Vancouver Wall Centre is located on Burrard Street past West Georgia Street.
 It's a forty-eight storey building located in a complex with two smaller skyscrapers.

 The wall centre was completed in 2001 and is named after Peter Wall, a Vancouver property developer.
 The first 30 floors are used as a hotel and a resort while floors 31 to 48 are residences.
 The rooms in the building have floor-to-ceiling windows.

 There is a lovely plaza at the front of the complex with seats, flowers, and fountains.
 However, the wall centre's main claim to fame as far as I'm concerned is the annual "Climb The Wall" event.
 In February or March, people run or walk up the stairs that climb the 48 stories of the wall centre in a competitive event.
 The climb raises money for the British Columbia Lung Association.
 A recent event had over 300 participants, including firefighters who climbed in full gear.

-The next Climb the Wall event in Vancouver will take place on February 24th, 2019.
+The next Climb the Wall event in Vancouver will take place in February, 2020.

 The Sheraton Vancouver Wall Centre and Nearby BuildingsClick thumbnail to view full-size